FunctionDeclaration[name,typedfun]

 The compilation uses the function declaration:

-Add a definition to a compiler environment:
+FunctionDeclaration can be used to add a definition to the default compiler environment:

-Use the compiler environment in a compilation:
+Use the declaration in a compilation:

 The compilation uses the function declaration: